Update: November 25, 2020

-The Glynn County Health Department has lifted the advisory for Driftwood Beach, which is from Beach KM marker 1 to Tallu Fish Lane on Jekyll Island.
+The Glynn County Health Department has lifted the advisory for North Beach at Dexter Lane, which is from Tallu Fish Lane to Brice Lane on Jekyll Island.

 Subsequent water samples taken showed that the bacteria levels had dropped below Environmental Protection Agency’s recommended limits.
 Therefore, the advisory has been lifted.

-The testing is part of an ongoing water monitoring program through the Department of Natural Resources Coastal Resources Division.
-Water samples are screened every week for bacteria found in humans and some wildlife.
-This testing program is not related to the capsized cargo carrier in St. Simons Sound.
+The Department of Natural Resources – Coastal Resources Division tests water samples on Glynn County beaches throughout the year.
+The tests screen for enterococcus (pronounced: en·ter·o·coc·cus) bacteria, which are found in humans and some wildlife.
+The testing program is not related to the capsized motor vehicle carrier in St. Simons Sound.

-This beach water advisory is to alert the public of a possible risk of illness associated with water contact in the advisory area.
+The beach water advisory alerts the public of a possible risk of illness associated with water contact in the advisory area.
 The Health Department recommends you do not swim or wade in the water in the area under advisory.
-No other beach areas are affected.
 Fish and other seafood caught from this area should be thoroughly washed with fresh water and thoroughly cooked before eating, as should fish or seafood caught from any waters.

 The area will be re-tested this week, and the advisory will be lifted when the bacteria levels meet the EPA’s recommended standards.
-For more information about beach water testing, click here.
+For more information, visit our Beach Water Testing page.